nightfury3128/nightfury3128/README.md

 <div align="center">

 <!--DYNAMIC_QUOTE:start-->
-### 💡 *"There is an essence of when you are fearless, you become more creative. – Gurbaksh Chahal"*
+### 💡 *"A man with outward courage dares to die: a man with inner courage dares to live. – Lao Tzu"*

 *Last updated: October 02, 2025 at 01:44 PM UTC*
 <!--DYNAMIC_QUOTE:end-->